-std.vector and std.map
+std.vector and the generic std.map

 Both collections follow the same shape: the struct holds heap buffers that double when they fill, so you pass the collection by pointer so growth persists across calls.
 The usual pattern is to build one on the heap with alloc(...) and release it in two steps: the module’s *_free function frees the backing buffers, then free releases the struct itself.
 See /stdlib/memory/ for the allocation builtins these sit on.